'REAL' PERSONAL FREEDOM

 meet”?
 Well ...

 Jesus as our Lord and Saviour.
-And come to love the Lord.
+And come to love him.
 Honestly.

-Honestly, this is not really hard to do, once you get the message about
+Honestly, all this is not really hard to do, once you get the message about

-his grace and its effect on your everyday life.
-Follow God’s
+his grace and recognise its effect on your everyday life.
+Our chosen community/ fellowship of faith will lead us in this regard.

 will, including Biblical directions on how to live your life: it is definitely not just ‘all about me’ as I have already indicated!
-Aim for holiness rather than
+God

 expect us to be perfect.
 No, he just wants us to try to live the life he wants of us.